PayPDMCoin/PYD/README.md

 Projects in a brief

-FinTrade - The first development under PayPDM Network, operating since 2018.
+FinTrade - The first development under PayPDM Network, operating since 2018 providing financial trading with focuses on foreign exchange, cryptocurrency as well as crypto asset diversification for a low risk crypto portfolio.

 PDM Fundings - Providing fundings for crypto related startups with a growth potential.